evgenyneu/keychain-swift/README.md

 [cocoadocs]: http://cocoadocs.org/docsets/KeychainSwift
 [carthage]: https://github.com/Carthage/Carthage

-**⚠️ Xcode 8 warning ⚠️**: Keychain currently does not work on iOS 10 / Xcode 8 unless *Keychain Sharing* is enabled in *Capabilities* tab.
+**⚠️ Xcode 8 warning ⚠️**: Keychain currently does not work in iOS 10 simulator in Xcode 8 unless *Keychain Sharing* is enabled in *Capabilities* tab.
 See this [stackoverflow answer](http://stackoverflow.com/a/38543243/297131) for details.

 This is a collection of helper functions for saving text and data in the Keychain.
  As you probably noticed Apple's keychain API is a bit verbose.
 This library was designed to provide shorter syntax for accomplishing a simple task: reading/writing text values for specified keys: